LeiYangJustin/Map-in-a-Cycle/README.md

 python valid_all_in_one.py --config configs/evaluation/valid_all_in_one.json --resume pretrained_ckpts/pretrained/{SHAPE_CATEGORY}/checkpoint-epoch70.pth --task_type correspondence
 ```

 To correctly run the evaliation code, you need to set the data category in the config file as well.
 I currently provided a pretrained model on the Airplane data.
 More pretrained models will be released later.

+## To be released later...

 #### Registration task on ShapeNetPart models: